Your morning will more often than not set you up for your entire day.

 7. Track your habits

 Do you find yourself constantly running late in the morning, or feeling harried as you try to get everything done?
-Try tracking your morning habits for a few days.
+Try tracking your morning routines for a few days.
 It may feel a bit strange using spreadsheets or notebooks to chronicle your routine, but soon you’ll spot patterns and places where time can be used more constructively.

 8. Avoid checking your email first thing